svanomm/web-search-mcp/README.md

 # Web Search MCP Server for use with Local LLMs

-A TypeScript MCP (Model Context Protocol) server that provides comprehensive web search capabilities with multiple tools for different use cases.
+A TypeScript MCP (Model Context Protocol) server that provides comprehensive web search capabilities using direct connections (no API keys required) with multiple tools for different use cases.

 ## Features